govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 ### Modelling Seasonality

 Seasonal holidays can shift from year to year that can cause problems.
-Uber uses the a Day to Month model to account for this.
+Uber uses Prophet's Day to Month(DTM) forecast model  and python holiday library to account for this.

-Uber  uses FB's prophet and python holiday library.

 The sophistication of the systems used by Uber's financial planning team is truly remarkable.
 There was a lot more content in this talk that I didn't fully follow given my familiarity with this domain is limited.